krekoten/brain_love/README.md

  * Data cell is unsigned byte (wraps around)
  * EOF sets data cell to 0
  * Nested loops
+ * All unknown characters are considered as comments

 ## Current limitations